DreymaR/BigBagKbdTrixPKL/README.md

 ------------
 There are some pitfalls to using a keyboard remapping program like EPKL for gaming, which uses the keyboard very differently.

+TL;DR: Don't use eD-type (state mapped) layouts for gaming; eD2VK is okay.
+For key-intensive games like FPS, probably (auto-)suspend EPKL.

 In gaming a key is often held down for a longish time.
 This may lead to some problems:
 * The underlying OS layout sends repeated KeyDown key events that are picked up and processed by EPKL.
 KeyUp is only sent once, on key release.
 * When sending characters, AutoHotkey sends a KeyDown followed immediately by a KeyUp.
 So inbetween each sent KeyDown there will be an extra KeyUp.
     - The result of this is often choppy game controls.
 Also, the MonkeyType typing test site has a cheat detection that interprets this behavior as suspect.
-    - The solution is to use a VK/SC or System mapped layout (EPKL v1.4+).
+    - The solution is to use a key mapped (VK/SC/eD2VK or System) layout.
 These send only the KeyDown events from the OS with no KeyUp until you release the key.
     - ShiftState maps like eD must still send input with KeyDown-KeyUp.
 If you use an eD-type layout, you can make EPKL sleep whenever your game is active.
-* Too many key presses in too short time makes normal AHK scripts miss key presses.
-EPKL uses a buffer queue to avoid this, but this buffer may eventually overflow.
-    - When you hold down a key for too long, EPKL may continue sending input events for a while after you let it go.
-EPKL may act strangely afterwards.
-    - To avoid this when using, say, Extend isn't so hard once you get used to it.
-But for many games it's still a problem.
-I'm working on a solution.
 * You can suspend EPKL at any time with its Suspend hotkey (default `Ctrl+Shift+3`).
 If you want your layout in-game, you may have to use a [MSKLC install][PklKLC].
 * If you want EPKL to suspend itself when your game or webpage is active, you can use the `suspendingApps` setting; see the [Settings file][SetDef].
 * You could try setting the Windows Key Repeat speed as low as possible, but I'm unsure whether it'll really help.